Thane district logs six COVID-19 cases

 Quick links:

-Thane, Apr 3 (PTI) With the addition of six new coronavirus positive cases, the infection count in Thane district of Maharashtra mounted to 7,08,796, an official said on Sunday.
+Thane, Apr 5 (PTI) Thane district in Maharashtra reported six fresh COVID-19 cases, taking the tally of infections to 7,08,810, an official said on Tuesday.

-With no fresh fatality, the COVID-19 death toll in the district remained 11,883.
-The mortality rate is 1.67 per cent, the official added.
+With no fresh fatality due to COVID-19, the death toll in the district remained unchanged at 11,883.
+The mortality rate is 1.67 per cent, he added.

-In neighboring Palghar district, the COVID-19 case count is 1,63,591 while the death toll is 3,407, an official from Palghar said.
+In neighboring Palghar district, the COVID-19 case count has gone up to 1,63,592 while the death toll is 3,407, an official from Palghar said.
 PTI COR NSK NSK

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)